Enquire about this course

 Sub-majors

 Students should seek course advice in relation to the Level 2/3 language sequences.
-Students doing Indonesian will need to seek course advise as there are limited Level 2 units.
+Students doing Indonesian will need to seek course advice as Indonesian will no longer be offered from 2021.

 Bankstown campus